-Students using bus transportation must follow all school rules and regulations and obey the instructions of the bus driver.
+Students using bus transportation must follow all school rules and regulations, including remaining in their assigned seat when applicable, and obey the instructions of the bus driver.
 Violation of these rules will result in disciplinary action, which may include banishment from the bus.
-Parents will be notified of bus-related offenses.
+Parents/guardians will be notified of bus-related offenses.